pauloup/pocof4gt-docs/file-konabess.config.md

 # KonaBess Config file
-This file is used in the guide for [How to Use Konabess](how-to-use-konabess.md).
+This file is used in the [How to Use Konabess](how-to-use-konabess.md) guide.

 ## Download
 Link: [KonaBess config (.txt)](https://github.com/pauloup/pocof4gt-docs/raw/main/files/konabess.config-by.luki2411-for.pocof4gt.txt)